tiongjjyi/tp/docs/UserGuide.md

 CodeSphere is a **desktop contact management app, optimised for use via a Command Line Interface [(CLI)](#glossary)** while still having the benefits of a Graphical User Interface [(GUI)](#glossary).
 It is an app targeted at Teaching Assistants (TAs) in the National University of Singapore (NUS) School of Computing (SoC) to help them better manage administration of their students.

+Often as a TA, it can be difficult for you to keep track of all your students' progress and administrative matters.
+CodeSphere provides a way to properly manage your students, allowing for customised support to keep tabs on each student.

+It doesn't matter if you're a new or experienced TA, with CodeSphere, you can:
+* Add a course/class that you teach.
+* Then, add students in that class.

+We provide this all-encompassing user guide for you to find out more about CodeSphere and its features!
+Simply refer to the table of contents below for the full list of sections.

+1. Don't really understand how to use the guide?
+Simply refer to [User Guide Tips](#user-guide-tips)!
+2. How do you set up CodeSphere?
+[Quick Start](#quick-start) it!
+3. And to basically begin your student management journey?
+Check out the [Tutorial for Beginners](#tutorial-for-beginners)!

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always"></div>